 Your wedding website helps to provide all your wedding details.
 It highlights where the wedding ceremony will be, what the dress code is, who’s in the bridal party, and even provides some background on the couple's personal love story.
-Most importantly, this is the place your guests will also go to get the location, details, registry, and other fun and pertinent information about your celebration.
+Most importantly, this is the place your guests will also go to get the location, details, gift registry, and other fun and pertinent information about your wedding event.
 But before you get to any of that, you have to construct your wedding website welcome message to guide guests through your website and build joyful anticipation around your big day.

 Welcome, family and friends!
 We’re excited to celebrate this next chapter in our lives with you.